-You can deduct certain other expenses as miscellaneous itemized deductions subject to the 2% of adjusted gross income limit.
-These are expenses you pay:
+You can deduct certain expenses as miscellaneous, itemized tax deductions subject to the 2% of adjusted gross income limit.
+These expenses must fulfill one of these purposes:

-You can deduct expenses you pay for the purposes in (1) and (2) above only if they are reasonably and closely related to these purposes.
-These other expenses include the following items:
+The following expenses can be deducted for the purposes above only if they are reasonably and closely related to these purposes:

 Appraisal Fees for a Casualty Loss or Charitable Contribution